LivePersonInc/developer-center/pages/Documents/Security&Authentication/ConsumerAuthentication/detailed-api.md

 <div class="important">All 3 object keys are mandatory.</div>

-* iss - The "iss" (issuer) claim identifies the principal that issued the JWT.
+* iss: The "iss" (issuer) claim identifies the principal that issued the JWT.
 The "iss" value is a case-sensitive string containing a [StringOrURI](https://datatracker.ietf.org/doc/html/rfc7519#:~:text=define%20the%20name.-,StringOrURI,-A%20JSON%20string) value.

-* acr - Authentication Context Class Reference based on [NIST-2 (2013)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf), the level of the authentication.
+* acr: Authentication Context Class Reference based on [NIST-2 (2013)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf), the level of the authentication.
 Currently, we support the level `loa1` only and thus only it should be used in this context.

-* sub - unique and non-guessable identifier of the consumer as set by the brand on their website.
+* sub: Unique and non-guessable identifier of the consumer as set by the brand on their website.
 This is used to identify returning users and immediately continue an open conversation (email and phone number are not good candidates since they can be guessed by an attacker, and might be recycled and moved between consumers).

 For more information on these keys, please see the [Monitoring API documentation](https://developers.liveperson.com/monitoring-api-overview.html).